 If you rent a car instead, the 133-mile (215 km) drive will take about the same amount of time.
 You can take the A-6 to the AP-6, then switch to the AP-51 and AP-50 to access Salamanca from Madrid.
-It's best to spread this trip over an entire day, stopping at both Segovia and Avila on your way, finishing in Salamanca in the evening.
+It's best to spread this trip over an entire day, stopping at other cities and towns along the way.

 If you have a bit of extra time on your trip to Spain, there are several places you can stop along the way between Madrid and Salamanca including Segovia, Avila, and El Escorial.

 Accessible by car, train, or bus from Madrid, Ávila takes about an hour and a half to reach, then another hour to get to Salamanca.
 If you add this stop, you can get lunch in Madrid then stop by Ávila to see the Medieval city walls, the Palacio Polentinos, and the Museum of Ávila before stopping in Salamanca for the night.